teresaconc/iotedge-iva-nano/README.md

 - Go to the `Manage` tab (beware of the sorting o f the fields)
 - Make sure the `Demo Mode` is unchecked
 - The 3 input video for 3 manufacturing lines have been hardcoded into the device to avoid network issues.
 You would normally have to input valid RTSP input sources in the first 3 Video Stream Url properties.
-You can put any values for now in these fields.
+You can put any values in these fields.
 - Select `Custom Vision` as the `AI model Type`
 - Paste the URI of your custom vision model in the `Custom Vision Model Url`
 - Update the `Primary Detection Class` to be `Up` and the `Secondary Detection Class` to be `Down`